N-Hoque/ummah/README.md

 ## How to use

+1. Either:
-1. Clone repo
+   1. Clone the repo
-2. Build the binary
+   2. Build the binary with `cargo build --release`
+      - Optionally use `--profile performance` in place of `--release` for a highly optimised binary
+2. Or:
+   1. `cargo install --profile performance adhan`
 3. Run `adhan` to get the prayer times.
-   - Run `adhan --help` to get a list of options
+4. Run `adhan --help` to get a list of options

 ## Contributors
 N-Hoque <Naimul.Hoque@outlook.com> (Author)